tolulopeoa/Transaction-analysis-SQL-/README.md

 ## Overview

 This project focuses on optimizing personal shopping transactions by analyzing a comprehensive dataset containing diverse shopping transactions conducted by a personal shopper on behalf of clients.
-The dataset includes details such as store names, payment status, item categories, and amounts paid.
-The objective is to enhance the shopping experience and satisfaction for clients through strategic insights and efficient management of transactions.
+The dataset includes details such as store names, payment status, item categories, and amounts paid from 2019 to 2024.
+The objective is to enhance the shopping experience and satisfaction for clients through strategic insights and efficient management of transactions while ensuring privacy and confidentiality of client data.

 ## Business Problem